-Get immediate medical assistance.
-You may have injuries or other concerns, such as sexually transmissible infections or pregnancy.
+Seek immediate medical assistance.
+Medical clinics and hospitals generally have special kits to undertake necessary testing, as you may have suffered injuries or have been exposed to other risks, such as sexually transmissible infections or pregnancy.
 Doctors can offer advice, testing, treatment and assistance with emergency contraception.
 In particular, ask about post-exposure prophylaxis for HIV/AIDS.
-An early medical examination may provide important evidence if you decide to report the assault.
+An early medical examination may provide important evidence if you decide to report the assault to police.
 In most countries, medical staff may also assist you to contact police or other authorities.

 Consider undergoing counselling with a supportive and experienced counsellor.
 Counselling can provide you with a safe, private place to talk with someone who will listen.
 It's not uncommon for people to try a few counsellors before they find someone with whom they feel comfortable.